Heirs’ Property Project

-As much as 4% of all property in North Carolina — valued at approximately $2 billion — is held as heirs’ property, leaving thousands of predominantly minority and low-income families at risk of losing their ancestral lands and homes.
+Over 70,000 properties in North Carolina—valued at more than $5.5 billion—is held as heirs’ property, leaving tens of thousands of predominantly minority and low-income families at risk of losing their ancestral lands and homes.

 What Is Heirs’ Property?